daneelcayce/parallax/working_notes.md

 Basic "meeting Trent" cutscene, although we aren't quite to the part where he explains what the hell's going on yet.

+Need a plan for the way I'm actually wrapping this up...

 Changes of note: